andreahn/voting-app/README.md

 ```

 Exit MYSQL with CTRL + D.
-Save the <i>db-dump.sql</i> file in this repository, and cd to to where you saved it.
+Save the <i>db-dump.sql</i> file from this repository, and cd to to where you saved it.
 Then import the database:

 ```
 mysql -u root -p Login < db-dump.sql